Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The international access code for Qatar is +974.
 Hotels and cafes offering free wifi are widely available.
 As international roaming costs can be high, purchasing a local prepaid SIM card can be a cheaper option.

-Travellers to Qatar do not have to pay duty on tobacco products and perfume for personal use.
+Travellers to Qatar do not have to pay duty on 400 cigarettes and personal gifts and items up to the value of 3000 QAR.
 Alcohol may not be imported under any circumstances.
-Prohibited items include wild birds, without an import authorisation from Ministry of Agriculture and Municipal Affairs (MMAA).
 Travellers are also prohibited from importing pork-related products and pornographic or sexually explicit material.

 Embassy of Qatar, Washington DC, United States: +1 202 274 1600.